-1. Please note: MTC does not currently have information compiled on cumulative operating hours for all of the TCRP buses.
+^{1.} Please note: MTC does not currently have information compiled on cumulative operating hours for all of the TCRP buses.
 For projects where the buses have been assigned to routes receiving operating funds that are tied to required performance measures, MTC has data compiled on the annual performance of those routes.

-2. Each vehicle may be deployed on any of the approved routes listed for each operator.
+^{2.} Each vehicle may be deployed on any of the approved routes listed for each operator.

-Vehicles are deployed as needed for various routes on veekadys and weekadys.
-All transbay service does not operate on weekends, but all vehicles may be deployed on weekady sand weekadys.
-SamTrans REX service was discontinued in 2007 due to low ridership; all 11 TCRP vehicles purchased for the REX service were reallocated to AC Transit, Fairfield-Suisun Transit, WestCat, and NCTPA.
+^{3.} Vehicles are deployed as needed for various routes on weekdays and weekends.
+All transbay service does not operate on weekends, but all vehicles may be deployed on weekend transbay service.

+4. SamTrans REX service was discontinued in 2007 due to low ridership; all 11 TCRP vehicles purchased for the REX service were reallocated to AC Transit, Fairfield-Suisun Transit, WestCat, and NCTPA.

-5. Route 90 service was transferred from Vallejo to Fairfield-Suisun Transit in 2006.
+^{5.} Route 90 service was transferred from Vallejo to Fairfield-Suisun Transit in 2006.